Ray Kurzweil: Early life

 Kurzweil grew up in Queens, New York City.
 He attended NYC Public Education Kingsbury Elementary School PS188.
 He was born to secular Jewish parents who had emigrated from Austria just before the onset of World War II.
 Through Unitarian Universalism he was exposed to a diversity of religious faiths during his upbringing.
-The Unitarian church has a philosophy that there are many paths to the truth: his religious education consisted of studying one religion for six months before moving on to another.
-His father, Fredric, was a concert pianist, a noted conductor and a music educator.
+His father, Fredric, was a concert pianist, a conductor and a music educator.
 His mother, Hannah, was a visual artist.
 He is the elder of two children; his sister Enid, an accountant in Santa Barbara, is six years his junior.

-Ray Kurzweil decided at age five that he wanted to be an inventor.
-As a young boy, he had an inventory of parts from various construction toys he had been given and old electronic gadgets he had collected from neighbors.
-In his youth, Kurzweil was an avid reader of science fiction.
+As a boy, Kurzweil had an inventory of parts from various construction toys he had been given and old electronic gadgets he had collected from neighbors.
+In his youth, he was an avid reader of science fiction.
 At age eight, nine, and ten, he read the entire Tom Swift Jr. series.
 At age seven or eight, he built a robotic puppet theater and robotic game.
 He was involved with computers by age 12 (in 1960), when only a dozen computers existed in New York City, and built computing devices and statistical programs for the predecessor of Head Start.
-At age 14, Kurzweil wrote a paper detailing his theory of the neocortex.
 His parents were involved with the arts, and he is quoted in the documentary Transcendent Man as saying that the household always discussed the future and technology.

 Kurzweil attended Martin Van Buren High School.
-During class, he often held onto his class textbooks to seemingly participate while focusing on his own projects hidden behind the book.
 His uncle, an engineer at Bell Labs, taught Kurzweil the basics of computer science.
 In 1963, at 15, he wrote his first computer program.

 Kurzweil created pattern-recognition software that analyzed the works of classical composers, then synthesized its own songs in similar styles.
 In 1965 he was invited to appear on the CBS television program I've Got a Secret, where he performed a piano piece composed by a computer he had built.
 Later in the year, he won first prize in the International Science Fair for the invention; his submission to Westinghouse Talent Search of his first computer program alongside several other projects resulted in his being one of the contest's national winners, for which President Lyndon B. Johnson personally congratulated him during a White House ceremony.
 The experiences impressed upon Kurzweil the belief that nearly any problem could be overcome.